Cosmic String in Abelian-Higgs Model with Enhanced Symmetry -- Implication to the Axion Domain-Wall Problem --: Introduction

 Recently, we discussed new types of string (vortex) solutions in the Abelian-Higgs model with two complex scalar fields~\cite{Hiramatsu:2019tua}.
 As a peculiar feature, the model has an accidental $U(1)$ global symmetry, $U(1)_\mathrm{global}$, enhanced by the hierarchical charge assignment of the $U(1)$ gauge symmetry, $U(1)_\mathrm{local}$.
 By the spontaneous breaking of $U(1)_\mathrm{local}$ and $U(1)_\mathrm{global}$, one of the Nambu-Goldstone (NG) boson is absorbed by the Higgs mechanism, while the other one appears as a physical NG boson.
 This class of setup has been discussed in the context of the QCD axion models where a global Peccei-Quinn symmetry~\cite{Peccei:1977hh,Peccei:1977ur,Weinberg:1977ma,Wilczek:1977pj} is identified with $U(1)_\mathrm{global}$~\cite{Barr:1982uj,Choi:1985iv,Fukuda:2017ylt,Fukuda:2018oco,Ibe:2018hir}.
 In those applications, the gauge symmetry protects the PQ symmetry from the explicit breaking caused by the quantum gravity effects~\cite{Hawking:1987mz,Lavrelashvili:1987jg,Giddings:1988cx,Coleman:1988tj,Gilbert:1989nq,Banks:2010zn}.

 In \cite{Hiramatsu:2019tua}, we call the new solutions, the ``compensated" and the ``uncompensated" strings.
 The compensated string is more like the local string~\cite{Nielsen:1973cs}, in which only the would-be NG boson winds non-trivially.
 The uncompensated string has, on the other hand, properties in between the local string and the global string solutions~\cite{Nielsen:1973cs}.
-Around the uncompensated strings, not only the would-be NG boson but also the physical NG boson wind.
-We also found that the uncompensated strings have long-range repulsive and attractive forces.
+Around the uncompensated strings, not only the would-be NG boson but also the physical NG boson wind. \footnote{Similar to the compensated/uncompensated string, the composite string solutions in the de Sitter space have been discussed in~\cite{BezerradeMello:2003ei}.} We also found that the uncompensated strings have long-range repulsive and attractive forces. \footnote{This type of the string solutions has been discussed in~\cite{Hill:1987bw}, where the evolution of the string network is considered in the presence of the explicit breaking of the global $U(1)$ symmetry.
+In this paper, we discuss how the network evolves in the absence of the explicit breaking, and hence, no domain walls are attached until we apply the model to the axion model.
+We thank Guy Moore for letting us know this previous work.}

 In our previous work~\cite{Hiramatsu:2019tua}, we also performed classical lattice simulation of the time-evolution in the spacetime of the 2+1 dimension (2+1\,D).
+(The earlier numerical simulation of the vortex formation in a similar setup has been performed in~\cite{Garaud:2014laa}, which exhibits consistent features with our simulations in~\cite{Hiramatsu:2019tua}.)
 The simulation confirmed the ubiquitous formation of the uncompensated strings at the phase transition.
 As a remarkable feature, the compensated/uncompensated strings have multiple winding numbers.
 This should be contrasted with the string formation in the conventional Abelian-Higgs model, where the strings with multiple winding numbers are hardly formed at the phase transition.
 We also found a tendency that the uncompensated strings evolve into the local strings by the long-range forces mentioned above.
 Indeed, at a later time, we observed that most of the uncompensated strings end up being the local string in the 2+1\,D simulation.